 Traditional marketing strategies involve sending a message to a large audience, hoping someone takes an interest.
 But with digital marketing efforts, you can easily target people who are most likely to be interested in your business.
 You can target consumers based on things like demographics, careers, interests, and more, so your message is received by a smaller audience that is likely to move forward with purchases.

-Improve your digital marketing strategy with Sprinklr’s Modern Marketing & Advertising.
+Improve your digital marketing strategy with Sprinklr Marketing.

 With disjointed digital marketing point solutions across multiple channels, enterprises struggle to deliver a consistent brand voice, drive leads from channels to site, and tie marketing to sales and support effectively.

-Sprinklr Modern Marketing & Advertising is powered by the world’s only unified customer experience management (Unified-CXM) platform that is purpose-built to help marketing teams orchestrate omnichannel campaigns across 30+ digital channels.
+Sprinklr Marketing is powered by the world’s only unified customer experience management (Unified-CXM) platform that is purpose-built to help marketing teams orchestrate omnichannel campaigns across 30+ digital channels.

 Transform and unify your digital marketing strategies with features like: